Criminal Law

 🔹 Example

-If three people meet and plan a fake investment scam to cheat people online — even before taking any money — all three can be charged under IPC Section 120B.
+You can use the example of a fake investment scam.
+If three people decide to con people online — without even taking any money — all three of them can be charged under IPC Section 120B.

 🔹 Key Legal Points

-• If the plan involves a serious crime (like murder, terrorism, etc.) → the same punishment as that offence.
+• If the plan is for a serious crime (murder, terrorism etc.) → same punishment as same offence.

-• In minor cases → imprisonment up to 6 months, or fine, or both.
+• In petty offence → Upto 6 months of imprisonment, or fine, or both.

 🔹 Nyay Neeti Advice